OOPS: Automated generation of REST API specification via LLMs: Background and motivation

-However, applying LLMs to OAS generation faces three challenges: (1) context length limitations, (2) dependence on technology-specific manual rules, and (3) hallucinations.
-The first two challenges stem from the fact that API endpoint implementations typically involve multiple code files.
+However, applying LLMs to OAS generation faces three challenges: context length limitations (\textbf{Challenge 1}), dependence on technology-specific manual rules (\textbf{Challenge 2}), and hallucinations (\textbf{Challenge 3}).
+Challenge 1 and Challenge 2 stem from the fact that API endpoint implementations typically involve multiple code files.
 For example, in Spring Boot, the request body is often mapped to a class defined in another file; in FastAPI, the complete URL is often split into multiple parts defined in different files and organized using \texttt{APIRouter} instances and the \texttt{include\_router} method.
 If all code files are provided to LLMs for analysis, the total code volume may exceed the context length limit \citep{zan2024codes,zhang2025hierarchical,liang2025can}.
 If manual rules are employed to select files, the approach becomes limited to specific programming languages or development frameworks, failing to fully leverage the generalization advantages of LLMs.
-The third challenge is an inherent problem of LLMs.
-Specifically, in OAS generation, LLMs may output invalid JSON or confuse specifications of different OAS versions.
+Challenge 3 is an inherent problem of LLMs.
+Specifically, in OAS generation, LLMs may output invalid JSON, confuse different OAS versions, or generate OAS that does not align with the code implementation.
 For instance, when generating OpenAPI 3.0 specifications, LLMs may incorrectly use items with \texttt{in} set to \texttt{body} in the \texttt{parameters} field to describe the request body structure (a syntax only applicable to Swagger 2.0).